AFCON 2025: CAF official says Morocco were ‘robbed’, sends bold message

 AFCON 2025: CAF Executive Committee Member Admits Morocco Were ‘Robbed’, Sends Message to Team

-- The Confederation of African Football (CAF) have sent a strong message to the Moroccan Football Federation
+- An official of the Confederation of African Football (CAF) has sent a strong message to the Moroccan Football Federation

 - The Teranga Lions of Senegal defeated the Atlas Lions of Morocco 1-0 to win the 2025 AFCON title